 Finance & Administration Manager

 Christiane is in charge of IPI’s day-to-day financial management and works closely with the Head of Finances to prepare reports for IPI’s Board and donors and ensure accuracy, transparency, and accountability in financial management.
 She also attends to other administrative tasks and works across all teams in a supporting role.
-Christiane has been working with IPI since 1993 with a primary focus on communicating with IPI’s members and acquiring new members.
-Christiane also provides support and planning advice on congresses, conferences and other IPI activities.
+Christiane has been working with IPI since 1993 with a primary focus on communicating with IPI’s members, as well as providing support and planning advice on congresses, conferences and other IPI activities.
 Christiane grew up in Mexico City and attended the German school there.
 She also studied at York University in Toronto and at the University of Vienna.